daved01/Adversarial_Examples_GANs/docs/_pages/03_Results.md

 The image appears more and more noisy.
 We later show methods which produce cleaner looking adversaries.

 But how effective is this attack in tricking the network?
 Recall that we want to produce images which cause a prediction of a wrong class at a high confidence.
-From the figure below you can see that the confidence drops sharply while the class changes only for a few epsilons.
-The example above is the sample with which the model has the highest confidence on clean data.
-We have seen this behaviour with other images with high confidence in the dataset.
+From figure 7 you can see that the confidence drops sharply while the class changes only for a few epsilons.
+The example above is the sample with which the model has one of the highest confidences on clean data.
+We have seen this same behaviour with other images with high confidence in the dataset.
 This leads us to the first hypothesis:

 **Hypothesis 1:** Images with a high initial confidence are harder to manipulate.